intercom-dds/ic-idl/README.md

 Building `ic-idl` requires a C++17 toolchain and a Rust 1.80+ toolchain.

-The system's default C/C++ toolchain will be used unless otherwise is specified.
-This can be overridden by using the `CC` and `CXX` environment variables.
-Custom flags can be specified with `CFLAGS` and `CXXFLAGS`, respectively.
+The system's default C++ toolchain will be used unless otherwise is specified.
+This can be overridden by using the `CXX` environment variable, and custom flags can be specified with `CXXFLAGS`.

 For working with the C++ code, you can use the top-level `CMakeLists.txt` to initialize a project and generate a `compile_commands.json`.
 The CMake project